sarkarsrijon/sarkarsrijon.github.io/_news/announcement_17.md

 related_posts: false
 ---

-At Berkeley for the [Global Challenges Project](https://www.globalchallengesproject.org/) May workshop.
+At Berkeley for the [Global Challenges Project](https://www.globalchallengesproject.org/) May workshop!